Photos by Rikki Snyder

 Strudels are Austrian pastries with layers of crust rolled up with a filling, usually sweet (think apple strudel), but occasionally savory.
 As much as I love eating dessert for dinner, I decided to go the savory route for our Thanksgiving main dish.
 Between sweet, smoky roasted root veggies, earthy lentils, nutty pesto and creamy goat cheese, this vegetable strudel is filled with a mix of textures and flavors that all come together to taste like fall.
 And really, what more could you ask of your Thanksgiving dinner?

 Even though it seems like there is a lot going on here, don’t freak out!
-Most of the filling components can be made ahead of time, so on Turkey Day (Strudel Day), all you’ll have to do is pull them from the fridge, roll them up in a phyllo crust and bake for 20 minutes, leaving you more time to focus on everything else that needs to spend time in the oven—and hopefully leaving you with a few free to minutes to stop and smell the strudel in the oven.Print
+Most of the filling components can be made ahead of time, so on Turkey Day (Strudel Day), all you’ll have to do is pull them from the fridge, roll them up in a phyllo crust and bake for 20 minutes, leaving you more time to focus on everything else that needs to spend time in the oven—and hopefully leaving you with a few free to minutes to stop and smell the strudel in the oven.Print this recipe

 The roasted root vegetables, lentils, and pecan pesto can all be made ahead of time.
 Just store them in the fridge until you are ready to stuff and roll your strudel!